Kotlin Help

 Use safe calls

 To safely access properties of an object that might contain a null value, use the safe call operator ?..
-The safe call operator returns null if the object's property is null.
+The safe call operator returns null if either the object or one of its accessed properties is null.
 This is useful if you want to avoid the presence of null values triggering errors in your code.

 In the following example, the lengthString() function uses a safe call to return either the length of the string or null:

-fun lengthString(maybeString: String?): Int? = maybeString?.length fun main() { var nullString: String? = null println(lengthString(nullString)) // null }
+fun lengthString(maybeString: String?): Int? = maybeString?.length fun main() { val nullString: String? = null println(lengthString(nullString)) // null }

 The safe call operator can also be used to safely call an extension or member function.
 In this case, a null check is performed before the function is called.
 If the check detects a null value, then the call is skipped and null is returned.